srishti-khandelwal-coindcx/rest-api/source/index.html.md

 ### Margin Orders

-* `status`: used to denote the current status of the given order.
+* `status`: used to denote the current status of the given margin order.
 Valid values for status include:
   - `init`: order is just created, but not placed in the orderbook
   - `open`: order is successfully placed in the orderbook
   - `partial_entry`: internal entry order is partially filled